May Robson: Death

 Robson died in 1942 at her Beverly Hills, California, home at age 84.
-In its obituary, the Nevada State Journal said that she died of "a combination of ailments, aggravated by neuritis and advanced age."
+In her obituary, the Nevada State Journal said that she died of "a combination of ailments, aggravated by neuritis and advanced age."
 (Note: She was critically ill for three weeks before her death and in ill health for months before.
 A biographical sketch of Robson in the Notable American Women, 1607–1950 stated that she died of cancer.)
 Her remains were cremated and buried at the Flushing Cemetery in Queens, New York, next to those of her second husband, Augustus Brown.

 The New York Times called Robson the "dowager queen of the American screen and stage".

 Works

 Stage

 The following is a partial list of her stage performances: